blairanderson/serverlessconsultants/plugins/serverless-webpack.md

 All modules stated in `externals` will be excluded from bundled files.
-If an excluded module is stated as `dependencies` in `package.json`, it will be packed into the Serverless artifact under the `node_modules` directory.
+If an excluded module is stated as `dependencies` in `package.json` and it is used by the webpack chunk, it will be packed into the Serverless artifact under the `node_modules` directory.

 By default, the plugin will use the `package.json` file in working directory, If you want to use a different package file, set `packagePath` to your custom `package.json`: